helicalAI/helical/helical/models/state/README.md

 embeds = state_transition.get_embeddings(adata)
 ```

-The code will generate a .vcc file for predictions which can be evaluated using the cell-eval package for submission to the public Virtual Cell Challenge leaderboard.
+This will generate a `.vcc` predictions file which can be evaluated using the `cell-eval` package for submission to the public Virtual Cell Challenge leaderboard.

 ```python
 # evaluate the model - underlying function uses cell-eval package